 Fire resistant.
-According to insurance companies, concrete is safer than any other form of construction material when there is a fire.
+According to insurance companies, concrete is safer than any other construction material when there is a fire.
 Any plastic foams used in ICFs do not cause concern in so far as a fire because they are treated with flame retardants that prevent them from burning.

 Pest proof.
-Concrete does not appeal to termites, ants or rodents that often reside in wood-framed walls.
+Concrete does not appeal to termites, ants, or rodents that often reside in wood-framed walls.

 Less maintenance.
 Because ICF walls use non-biodegradable materials, they are not vulnerable to rot or deterioration as is untreated lumber.
-Another plus - the reinforcing steel that is buried in the concrete, won't corrode or rust.
-They also won't support the growth of mildew, mold or other harmful microorganisms.
+Another plus - the reinforcing steel that is buried in the concrete won't corrode or rust.
+They also won't support the growth of mildew, mold, or other harmful microorganisms.
 The polystyrene foam used in many ICF walls is completely nontoxic.

 Nontoxic and free of formaldehyde, asbestos, and fiberglass.
 In tests of the indoor air quality in ICF homes, no harmful emissions were detected.
 In areas where radon is a concern, ICF foundation walls help to minimize the leakage of radon gas into homes.

-Concrete block house plans, also known as ICF designed homes are recognized for their thermal efficiency - meaning energy savings.
+Concrete block house plans, also known as ICF-designed homes, are recognized for their thermal efficiency - meaning energy savings.

 The Ganache (above) is a modern concrete house plan (#116-1015) designed after the luxury beach homes of the Caribbean coast and is part of the Barbados Collection.

 Concrete block house designs use CMUs (concrete masonry units) as the primary material for construction, whereas ICF house plans use insulated concrete forms.
-The manufacturers of these forms typically work with you and your builder; then the concrete is poured into the forms once assembled on your lot.
+The manufacturers of these forms typically work with you and your builder; then, the concrete is poured into the forms once assembled on your lot.

 The downside to cement is that it is one of the largest sources of carbon emissions globally and accounts for about five percent of global emissions.
 This is why new technologies are underway to help lower these emissions.